-- 9. (1) An excluded student may apply for re-admission after the period of exclusion has expired. - (2) (a) Applications for re-admission to a course should be made to the Universities and Colleges Admissions Centre before the closing date for normal applications in the year prior to which re-admission is sought.
-Such applications will be considered by the Admissions Committee of the relevant Faculty or Board. - (b) An application for re-admission to a subject should be made to the Registrar before 30 November in the year prior to which readmission is sought.
-Such applications will be considered by the relevant Head of School. - (3) An application should include evidence that the circumstances which were deemed to operate against satisfactory performance at the time of exclusion are no longer operative or are reduced in intensity and/or evidence of action taken (including enrolment in course(s)) to improve an applicant's capacity to resume studies at the University. - (4) Applications for re-admission to a course or subject that are unsuccessful (see 9.
+- 9. (1) Excluded students may apply for re-admission after the period of exclusion has expired. - (2) (a) Applications for re-admission to a course should be made to the Universities and Colleges Admissions Centre before the closing date for normal applications in the year prior to that in which re-admission is sought.
+Such applications will be considered by the Admissions and Re-enrolment Committee of the relevant faculty or board of studies. - (b) Applications for re-admission to a subject should be made to the Registrar before 30 November in the year prior to that in which re-admission is sought.
+Such applications will be considered by the relevant subject authority. - (3) Applications should include evidence that the circumstances which were deemed to operate against satisfactory performance at the time of exclusion are no longer operative or are reduced in intensity and/or evidence of action taken (including enrolment in course/s) to improve capacity to resume studies.

+- (4) Applications for re-admission to a course or subject that are unsuccessful (see 9.
 (2) (a), (b) respectively) will be reconsidered automatically by the Re-enrolment Committee of the Professorial Board.
-The decision of the Committee will be final.

-10. If students fail a subject at the examinations in any year or session and re-enrol in the same course in the following year or session they must include in their program of studies for that year or session the subject which they failed.
-This requirement will not be applicable if the subject is not offered the following year or session; is not a compulsory component of a particular course; or if there is some other cause which is acceptable to the Professorial Board, for not immediately repeating the failed subject
+The decision of the Re-enrolment Committee will be final. - 10.
+Students who fail a subject at the examinations in any year or session and re-enrol in the same course in the following year or session must include in their programs of studies for that year or session the subject which they failed.
+This requirement will not be applicable if the subject is not offered the following year or session, is not a compulsory component of a particular course, or if there is some other cause which is acceptable to the Professorial Board for not immediately repeating the failed subject.